sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

 **Practice Assignment:**
 - Set up your environment and create a "Hello React" app using Create React App or Vite.
 Share a screenshot of your running app.
+- Open your app in React DevTools and inspect the component tree.

 ## Section 2: Foundation Track